 The course will be completed only if the learner has completed the discussion by achieving the completion requirement.

-To configure the mandatory status, click here (the link to course configuration) to be directed to the course completion tab.
+To configure the mandatory status, click 'settings' on the lower left side (the link to course configuration) to be directed to the course completion tab.

 Under the completion requirement, you can then select 'specific lessons are required'.

-Admin can see all lesson in the course are now under the “All lessons” table on the left-hand side.
+Admin can see all lessons in the course are now under the “All lessons” table on the left-hand side.

 Everything on the left-hand side “All lessons” table will be optional.
 So if a discussion is in the “All lessons” table, the discussion will be optional.